FDA warning letter: Alternatives

-Warning letter close-out letter
+Close-out letter

-After the FDA completes an evaluation of corrective actions via a follow-up inspection, it may issue a so-called warning letter close-out letter if the FDA's evaluation shows that the firm has taken corrective action to address the violations contained in the warning letter.
-This procedure applies to warning letters issued on or after September 1, 2009.
+After the FDA completes an evaluation of corrective actions by a company in violation, it may issue a close-out letter if the FDA's evaluation shows that the firm has corrected the problems described in the warning letter.
+The corrective actions are verified by FDA, typically by a follow-up inspection to assure the corrections are sufficient and sustainable.
+If violations are discovered during the subsequent assessment, the FDA may undertake enforcement and impose penalties without further notice.

-Public access to warning letters
+Public access

 Warning letters are available under the Freedom of Information (FOI) Office.
 Published letters are redacted or edited to remove confidential information.
 Redacted copies do not include "bcc" information, or the "credit page" related to drafting sequence, etc.

 It is important that third parties reading Warning Letters understand that matters that FDA Warning Letters describe may have been subject to subsequent interaction between the FDA and the recipient that may have changed the regulatory status of the issues discussed.
 (See the "External links" section below for electronic access to Warning Letters.)

 The Freedom of Information Act (FOIA) requires that publicly accessible "electronic reading rooms" with agency FOIA response materials and other information be routinely available to the public, with electronic search and indexing features.

 Members of the public can visit the FDA Public Reading Room in person at 5600 Fishers Lane, Rockville, Maryland.